 I'm a Public Health Advocate

 As a founding member of the New York Healthy Lifestyle campaign and current Queens representative, I advocate for greater access to healthy foods, fixing food deserts, urban farming initiatives, farmers markets, better food quality in schools, and educating New Yorkers on the impact food and exercise have on our health.

 I'm a Faith Leader

 I'm the Chairwoman of the Interfaith Coalition for Peace & Safety- an organization that promotes peace in our neighborhoods and builds bridges between communities and public safety officials, and every year we host the National Public Safety Honors Day in partnership with Peace December.
-I'm also a former Church Youth Director at Eastminster Presbyterian, I've served in campus ministry, and currently serve alongside my husband, Pastor/Elder at Bridge Community Church in Long Island City.
+I'm also a former Church Youth Director at Eastminster Presbyterian, I've served in campus ministry, and served alongside my husband, former Pastor/Elder at Bridge Community Church in Long Island City.

 I'm a Working Mom

 As a mom of two young children, I know firsthand the struggles of raising a family in one of the most expensive cities in the world as a working-class mom, and I will fight for YOUR NEEDS at City Hall.
 Politicians are out of touch with everyday working families, and my goal is to represent women, children and families at City Hall.